- Appropriate potein intake is necessary for general health and sport performance.

 Many of you have seen various recommendations for protein, most commonly the RDA (recommended dietary allowance), which is 0.8 grams of protein per kilogram of body weight (g/kg).
 This number refers to the minimum grams of protein needed to achieve a balance of protein synthesis vs. protein breakdown in an average individual.

 For health and performance with athletes and active individuals, you should instead consider relying on the ODA (optimal dietary allowance) (1).
-You may ask, “Why are my needs so much higher?”
+You may ask, “Why are my protein intake needs so much higher?”
 The reason is… exercise!
 Exercise sensitizes the muscles to the protein we eat, and you need those important amino acids to support the intensity of the physical work you’re doing.
 When you use your muscles during training, the aftermath causes anabolic signaling (growth!) which triggers muscle protein synthesis, allowing your body to adapt and have future improvements in function, strength, and performance.

 - Get your ODA of protein every day (1).